 IPOL is used for primary and booster vaccination of infants, children and adults to protect against infection with Type 1, Type 2 and Type 3 polioviruses causing poliomyelitis.

 Act-HIB® is used for a booster vaccination at 15 months of age to protect against disease caused by Haemophilus influenzae type b.
 The vaccine is also used for vaccination of children aged 5 years of age and over and adults with some chronic medical conditions.

 ADT™ Booster is used for primary and booster vaccination of children 7 years of age and over and adults to protect against tetanus and diphtheria.
 An alternative vaccine called Boostrix®, which protects against tetanus, diphtheria and pertussis (whooping cough), can be substituted for one, two or all three doses of the primary vaccinations in these age groups.
 Both ADT™ Booster and Boostrix® are licensed as booster vaccines.
 They are used for primary vaccination out of licensure as there is no alternative primary vaccination strength vaccine available in New Zealand for these age groups.
 When the vaccine is used for a primary vaccination course, use will be outside of current licensure.
 No safety concerns are expected with use in these circumstances.

-Boostrix® is used for booster vaccination of adolescents aged 11 years and pregnant women between 28-38 weeks gestation to protect against diphtheria, tetanus and pertussis (whooping cough).
+Boostrix® is used to protect against diphtheria, tetanus and pertussis (whooping cough).